 One of South Korea’s oldest and most esteemed universities, Korea University was founded in 1905.
 The distinguished faculty body of Korea University consists of over 1500 full-time professors with 95% of them holding Ph.D. or equivalent qualification in their respective fields.
 Korea University has 17 colleges and schools with 59 academic departments and programs in total.
 Korea University offers fellowships, scholarships, and awards under the auspices of the Korea University Foundation.

 Located in Seoul, South Korea, Yonsei University is a private research university that was established in 1885.
 As one of Korea’s three “SKY” (Seoul National University, Korea University, and Yonsei University) universities, Yonsei offers quality education in various fields such as Economics, Commerce, Law, Engineering, Medicine, Life Sciences and much more.
-There are more than 100 clubs at Yonsei University including Business Innovation Track (a track aiming to foster innovative young generation), International Yonsei Community (a community for global, multicultural exchange in the Yonsei society), Avenante (mixed choir in Yonsei University, composed of both music and non-music majors) and more.
+There are over hundred clubs at Yonsei University including Business Innovation Track (a track aiming to stimulate innovative young generation), International Yonsei Community (a community for global, multicultural exchange in the Yonsei society), Avenante (mixed choir in Yonsei University, composed of both music and non-music majors) and more.